encodis/mokuwiki/README.md

 Testing that the distribution installs correctly can be accomplished using Docker.
 Use the following command (which will download the "python" Docker image if necessary, so it might take a couple of minutes when first run):

 ```
-$ docker run -it -v "$PWD":/mnt --entrypoint=bash python
+$ docker run -it --rm -v "$PWD":/mnt python bash
 ```

 This will start the "python" Docker image and execute a command prompt.
 From here install the "mokuwiki" distribution from the local "dist" folder (mounted in the Docker image under "/mnt").
-Note that you have to install the dependency ([pyyaml](https://pypi.org/project/PyYAML/)) first.
+Note that you have to install the dependency ([pyyaml](https://pypi.org/project/PyYAML/)) first as "--no-index" is specified.

 ```
 root@382a37174524:/# pip install pyyaml